 DOUG & SUSAN'S KIDS FOUNDATION

-We started the DSKF 20 years ago in order to help children that are less fortunate globally.
-The funds help in providing medical care, education, food and shelter for children in Haiti, Colombia, Honduras, and here in Mississippi.
-Donations are not run through any agency and we cover all administrative costs.
-Charities we have established include: Sister Clara’s Clinic, The Atuto Project, Tom Sawyer House, and charities supportedlocally in Mississippi under Doug and Susan’s Kids Foundation.
+We started DSKF 20 years ago in order to help children that are less fortunate globally.
+The funds help provide medical care, education, food and shelter for children in Haiti, Colombia, Honduras, the Philippines and here in Mississippi.
+Donations are not run through any agency, and we cover all administrative costs.
+Charities we have established include: Sister Clara’s Clinic, The Atuto Project, Tom Sawyer House, and charities supported locally in Mississippi under Doug and Susan’s Kids Foundation.
 Any amount given goes 100% to the kids.
 Thanks and please forward this to anyone you know that might want to help.

 Doug and Susan’s Kids Foundation